-02Eastman, Tisch & More
+Eastman, Tisch & More

 New York is home to incredible nightlife, a vibrant arts scene and, once you get out of the big city, bucolic vistas too.
-It's also home to a number of terrific music schools - conservatories such as Juilliard, Manhattan and Mannes, certainly, but also university-based music programs like these:
+It's also home to a number of terrific music schools - conservatories such as Juilliard, Manhattan, and Mannes, certainly, but also university-based music programs like these:

 - Eastman School of Music: This prestigious, 80-year-old conservatory at the University of Rochester in New York offers both undergraduate and graduate degrees to its 900 students.
 Several Pulitzer Prize and Grammy winners have been members of the conservatory's full-time faculty, and the list of illustrious alumni include soprano Renée Fleming, Boston Symphony managing director Mark Volpe, and a long list of classical and jazz greats.
 Getting in is the challenge - some 2,100 musicians apply each year for about 280 spots - and kids who apply here also generally apply to the major conservatories.
-A dual degree requires admission to the University of Rochester as well as Eastman, but if your musician is pursuing a bachelor of music degree, he can apply to Eastman directly, via the Unified Conservatory Application and its attachments.
+A dual degree requires admission to the University of Rochester as well as Eastman, but if your musician is pursuing a bachelor of music degree, they can apply to Eastman directly, via the Unified Conservatory Application and its attachments.

 - NYU's Steinhardt and Tisch School of the Arts: Classical and jazz musicians will want to check out NYU - New York University in Manhattan - and its renowned music department, while musicians interested in musical theater, film, television and the recording arts will want to explore the Tisch School of the Arts, which includes the Clive Davis Department of Recorded Music.
-Admission at this private university is highly competitive and requires stellar GPA and test scores as well as auditions.
+Admission at this private university is highly competitive and requires a stellar GPA and test scores as well as auditions.

-03New England Music Schools
+New England Music Schools

 - Peabody Institute of Music: Founded in 1857, this renowned music conservatory is part of Johns Hopkins University in Baltimore, Maryland.
 Liberal arts coursework is required, but students who want to take math and science classes can cross-register at Johns Hopkins across town.
 Peabody offers both undergrad and graduate degrees, and admission is highly competitive - students are auditioning against some of the most talented and passionate musicians not just in the U.S. but the world.
-That said, once a musician gets in, he'll find a nurturing, not cut-throat environment.
+That said, once a musician gets in, they'll find a nurturing, not cut-throat environment.

 - UMass Amherst: The music department at Massachusetts' flagship state university offers terrific concert facilities - including a 2,000-seat concert hall and two smaller venues - and ample performance opportunities via 17 instrumental and six choral ensembles.
-Its 250 undergrads and roughly 70 grad students pursue degrees in performance, jazz, music composition and music education.
+Its 250 undergrads and roughly 70 grad students pursue degrees in performance, jazz, music composition, and music education.
 And for students interested in taking additional courses, Amherst is part of the Five College collaboration, which allows students to study at other schools, including Smith and Mount Holyoke, and participate in the Five College Choral and Jazz Festivals.

-04Oberlin & Temple
+Oberlin & Temple

 Not every music school is a good fit for everyone, and that's clearly the case with the final two on this list of eight great university music programs.
 One is a terrific classical music training ground, the other particularly well-suited to jazz.
 If you're looking at music schools in this part of the country, then you probably already know all about Philadelphia's Curtis and Ohio's Cleveland Institute of Music, two excellent conservatories.
-But these two music schools are part of larger universities, which gives gives students a taste of classic college life, as well as superior music instruction.
+But these two music schools are part of larger universities, which gives students a taste of classic college life, as well as superior music instruction.